Easy Healthy Green Wraps

 Easy, Healthy Green Wraps

-I love wraps; it’s such an easy, quick and delicious way to make lunch.
-My only thing is that it’s sometimes tricky to find nourishing options in supermarkets (or they are super expensive!).
-So I’ve started experimenting with making my own, and I can’t believe it took me so long.
-It’s a lot easier than I thought ????
+I love wraps; they’re such an easy, quick, and delicious way to make lunch.
+The only problem is that it’s sometimes tricky to find nourishing options in supermarkets (or they are super expensive!).
+So, I’ve started experimenting with making my own, and I can’t believe it took me so long.
+It’s a lot easier than I thought.

-For these wraps, we are combining oats, flax seeds, soy milk, spinach and iodised salt.
-All great ingredients to consume on a daily basis ???? they are super nourishing, packing up to 4g of fibre and 6.5g of protein per wrap.
+For these wraps, we combine oats, flax seeds, soy milk, spinach, and iodized salt—all great ingredients to consume daily.
+They are super nourishing, packing up to 4 g of fiber and 6.5 g of protein per wrap.

-They are also super cheap and come to approx. AUD$0.31 per wrap (price calculated with Woolworths ingredients).
+They are also super cheap, at approximately AUD$0.31 per wrap (the price is calculated using Woolworths ingredients).

 Best of all, they are super strong and flexible and somehow even better the day after, so you can absolutely prep a batch or two and keep them in the fridge!